 Therefore, in the situation where the owner contracts directly with the contractor for the construction of their home, not to be sold, there is no right to repair, the Act does not apply, and the owner is free to pursue claims for defects against the contractor by filing suit against the contractor, and any subcontractors.

-When a dispute does arise with a contractor, particularly one that involves defects of a serious nature, or financial and accounting issues, then its best to contact a construction defect attorney immediately to get a case evaluation and an understanding of your rights and remedies, as well as the statute of limitations.
-Norton & Associates has 35 years experience in construction defect litigation, with $190m in jury verdicts and $72m in punitive damages awarded.
+When a dispute does arise with a contractor, particularly one that involves defects of a serious nature, or financial and accounting issues, then its best to contact an attorney immediately to get a case evaluation and an understanding of your rights and remedies, as well as the statute of limitations.
+Norton & Associates has 35 years experience. with $190m in jury verdicts and $72m in punitive damages awarded.

-For a consultation on construction defects and any related financial or accounting issues arising from any construction project, contact us today for an appointment at (310) 706-4134 or visit us on the web at: constructiondefect.com to make an appointment.
+Speak to our construction defect attorneys.
+For a consultation on construction defects and any related financial or accounting issues arising from any construction project, contact us today for an appointment at (310) 706-4134 or visit us on the web to make an appointment.